cityindex-attic/wordpress-development-flow/README.md

 # [PressupBox Development Boilerplate](http://#)

-PressupBox Development Boilerplate is a development workflow aimed at distributed teams that use:
+PressupBox Development Boilerplate is a development workflow aimed at distributed teams:

+Wordpress development teams can use the pressupbox development boilerplate to easily deploy vm's to both development and testing environments.
+By using Vagrant on the developers machine and Stackato on the remote server, a virtual machine encapsulating a github repository can be deployed to both the developer and the testing environment.
+This helps to work along the [Dev / Prod parity](http://www.12factor.net/dev-prod-parity) by ensuring that everybody is working of the same underlying environment as possible, whilst the devoloper is free to choose their own IDE and development tools.
+Features can be built and tested locally, then deployed to a live server for further analysis.

+The pressupbox developement boilerplate involves:
 * Github
 * Wordpress
 * Stackato
+* Vagrant
+* Virtualbox

 ## Project Leader